XiaoMutt/palpable/README.md

 ### Define a Customized Procedure

-Subclass Procedure and implement the run method
+Subclass the Procedure class and implement the run method.
+The run method will be called by the Workers to do the job.

 ```python